mirkobronzi/bert_reranker/README.md

     main --config config.yaml --output output --predict data_small.json --predict-to predictions.txt

-This will use the model store in `output` to generate predictions on the file `data_small.json`, and the results will be store in the file `predictions.txt`.
+This will use the model stored in `output` to generate predictions on the file `data_small.json`, and the results will be stored in the file `predictions.txt`.

 Note the `config.yaml` file is the same as the one used in training.